Human-first CX

 Team-side AI is invisible to your customer.
 It pulls order history, previous interactions, context.
 Your support team sees all of it pre-assembled the moment a ticket lands.
 They reply faster.
 The customer sees a quicker, more informed human.
 The AI never speaks to them.

-What to ship, based on your priorities
+What should you ship, based on your priorities?

 The two AI options solve different problems.
 Naming the priority you’re optimising for makes the choice easier.